-HOSP 2303 Hospitality Operations (S).
+HOSP 2303 Hospitality Operations - (S).
 This course offers further study and practical hands on training in key hospitality concepts that are used every day in restaurants and hotels.
 Topics include concept design and development, location selection, budgeting, labor issues such as selection and training, equipment selection, purchasing, guest relations and profitability.
-This course will require outside practical work outside of the standard classroom with local hospitality operations.
-Prerequisites: CULY 1003, HOSP 1003,1103,1303 or Program Directors Permission.
+This course will require practical work outside of the standard classroom with local hospitality operations.
+Prerequisites: CULY 1003, HOSP 1003, HOSP 1103.

-HOSP 2403 Hospitality Internship (F, S, SUM).
+HOSP 2403 Hospitality Internship - (F, S, SUM).
 This course encompasses a supervised work experience which provides the opportunity to make practical application of the knowledge and skills attained through coursework.
 An individualized instructional management plan will determine goals to be accomplished.
 Seminars may also be required.
-The internship requires 120 verified work hours.
+The internship requires 250 verified work hours.
 Prerequisite: Permission from Program Director